carlosas/phpat/README.md

 ```
 ⚠️ Your architecture tests folder should be included in the PHPStan analysed paths.
 See [PHPat's own PHPat configuration](ci/phpstan-phpat.neon) as an example.

-You can also configure some PHPat options, for instance:
+You can configure some PHPat options as follows:
 ```neon
 # phpstan.neon
 parameters: